-- "Ghostwriting and the Attorney-Client Relationship," West LegalEdcenter, live webcast, Boston, Massachusetts, January 2013.
+- "Ghostwriting and the Attorney-Client Relationship," West LegalEdcenter, Webinar, Boston, Massachusetts, January 2013

-- "Electronic and Personal Connections: Risk Management and Ethical Obligations in Starting and Ending an Attorney-Client Relationship,” presented at the Rhode Island Bar Association Annual Meeting in Providence, Rhode Island, June 2011.
+- "Electronic and Personal Connections: Risk Management and Ethical Obligations in Starting and Ending an Attorney-Client Relationship," Rhode Island Bar Association Annual Meeting, Providence, Rhode Island, June 2011

 Mr. Bodurtha is a co-author of the Rhode Island chapter in the first edition of the American Bar Association's 50-State Survey of Legal Malpractice Law, a collection of state-by-state articles on legal malpractice and related torts.

 During law school, Mr. Bodurtha assisted Dean Gerald Korngold in the research and analysis of state and federal case law for the republishing of the textbook "Private Land Use Arrangements."
 He also assisted with the editing of the textbook "Property Stories," which was edited by Deans Korngold and Morriss, both faculty members at Case Western Reserve University School of Law.